andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-verifying-a-receipt-signature-in-swift.md

 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2015/10/Apple_PKI.png" alt="Apple Certificate Page" width="798" height="688" class="alignnone size-full wp-image-12375" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/10/Apple_PKI.png 798w, https://www.andrewcbancroft.com/wp-content/uploads/2015/10/Apple_PKI-300x259.png 300w" sizes="(max-width: 798px) 100vw, 798px" />][8]

-Once you have it, you need to add the certificate to your Xcode project, and add it to your app&#8217;s target:
+Once you have it, you need to add the certificate to your Xcode project, and add it to your app's target:
 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2016/06/root_cert_target_membership-1024x621.png" alt="Apple Root Certificate Target Membership" width="1024" height="621" class="alignnone size-large wp-image-12920" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2016/06/root_cert_target_membership-1024x621.png 1024w, https://www.andrewcbancroft.com/wp-content/uploads/2016/06/root_cert_target_membership-300x182.png 300w, https://www.andrewcbancroft.com/wp-content/uploads/2016/06/root_cert_target_membership.png 1223w" sizes="(max-width: 1024px) 100vw, 1024px" />][9]

 <a name="what-can-go-wrong" class="jump-target"></a>

 # What can go wrong with receipt signature verification?

-I&#8217;ll start off the code piece of this guide by asking, &#8220;What could go wrong?&#8221;.
-That&#8217;ll help define a few more `ReceiptValidationError` cases, and might point us in a direction when it comes to implementing a new Type to use within the `ReceiptValidator`.
+I'll start off the code piece of this guide by asking, &#8220;What could go wrong?&#8221;.
+That'll help define a few more `ReceiptValidationError` cases, and might point us in a direction when it comes to implementing a new Type to use within the `ReceiptValidator`.

 Right off the bat, I can think of two or three things that could go awry at this stage of the receipt validation process:

-1 &#8211; The receipt that we loaded may not be signed at all
+1 – The receipt that we loaded may not be signed at all
-2 &#8211; We don&#8217;t have a copy of Apple&#8217;s root certificate to validate the signature with
+2 – We don't have a copy of Apple's root certificate to validate the signature with
-3 &#8211; The signature on the receipt is invalid because it doesn&#8217;t match against Apple&#8217;s root certificate
+3 – The signature on the receipt is invalid because it doesn't match against Apple's root certificate

-I&#8217;ll add those three new error states to the `ReceiptValidationError` enum now:
+I'll add those three new error states to the `ReceiptValidationError` enum now:

 <pre class="lang:swift decode:true mark:4-6" title="ReceiptValidationError" >enum ReceiptValidationError : Error {
     case couldNotFindReceipt